 Bill Loveless is spending his retirement years in ministry.
 A teaching partner of In Touch, Loveless has led seminars on Dr. Stanley’s 30 Life Principles in Africa and Asia.
-Recently, he was in South Sudan, working in tandem with our partners at the Persecution Project Foundation.
+Recently, he visited with Nuba pastors to encourage them with a Life Principles Conference.

 What were you doing in South Sudan?